blabla1337/skf-flask/skf/markdown/knowledge_base/144-knowledge_base--Data_from_untrusted_sources--.md

 **Solution:**

 Verify the application code does not execute uploaded data obtained from untrusted sources.
 You could consider sandboxing this data when showing the content on your application.

+NOTE: Sandboxing however does not stop an XXE attack.
+So it is highly recommended to also encode or escape all data entering your application from third party sources.